 Can I pay cash at an ATM for a credit card?

-Yes, you can pay cash for a credit card, provided you are accessing your card issuer’s ATM.
+Yes, you can pay cash for a credit card bill, provided you are accessing your card issuer’s ATM.
 Then you’ll need to insert your card at the ATM, select the correct payment option, and follow the on-screen directions about how to proceed.
 You’ll need to insert the cash payment into the ATM and get a receipt for your transaction.

 Photo credit: iStock/Abdullah Durmaz